-For purposes of this example, it is assumed that the 1 000 m floor area requirement in section 13quat(2)(c) has been complied with.
+For purposes of this example, it is assumed that the 1 000 m2 floor area requirement in section 13quat(2)(c) has been complied with.

-The owner is able to deduct the cost of installing the energy-efficient technology in equal instalments over five years (that is, R1,2 million x 20% = R240 000 a year over a five-year period) commencing in the year of assessment in which the technology was brought into use for purposes of the owner's trade.
+The owner is able to deduct the cost of installing the energy-efficient technology in equal instalments over five years (that is, R1,2 million \times 20% = R240 000 a year over a five-year period) commencing in the year of assessment in which the technology was brought into use for purposes of the owner's trade.

-The owner would have also qualified for an allowance over five years on the cost of extending the building, since the extension was incidental to that improvement (R1,6 million x 20% = R320 000 a year).
+The owner would have also qualified for an allowance over five years on the cost of extending the building, since the extension was incidental to that improvement (R1,6 million \times 20% = R320 000 a year).

 Total allowances per year therefore amounted to R560 000 (R240 000 + R320 000).
-This was the amount that the owner could claim over a five-year period.
+This was the amount that the owner could claim over a five-year period under section 13quat(3)(b).

-6.3 The erection of a new building or the extension of or addition to any building to the extent that it relates to a low-cost residential unit [section 13 quat(3A)(a)]
+6.3 The erection of a new building or the extension of or addition to any building to the extent that it relates to a low-cost residential unit [section 13quat(3A)(a)]

-A "low-cost residential unit" is defined as -38
+A "low-cost residential unit" is defined as $-^{37}$

-- "(a) an apartment qualifying as a residential unit in a building located within the Republic, where- - (i) the cost of the apartment does not exceed R350 000; and - (ii) the owner of the apartment does not charge a monthly rental in respect of that apartment that exceeds one per cent of the cost; or - (b) a building qualifying as a residential unit located within the Republic, where- - (i) the cost of the building does not exceed R300 000; and
+- "(a) an apartment qualifying as a residential unit in a building located within the Republic, where- - (i) the cost of the apartment does not exceed R350 000; and - (ii) the owner of the apartment does not charge a monthly rental in respect of that apartment that exceeds one per cent of the cost; or - (b) a building qualifying as a residential unit located within the Republic, where- - (i) the cost of the building does not exceed R300 000; and - (ii) the owner of the building does not charge a monthly rental in respect of that building that exceeds one per cent of the cost contemplated in subparagraph (i) plus a proportionate share of the cost of the land and the bulk infrastructure: